yvesshum/sesame-coding-assignment/README.md

 to the local backend server to avoid CORS issues.

 There's a config file in `frontend/src/config.json` and `backend/config/default.json` if you want to change anything.
-I recommend leaving it as-is for local development
+I recommend leaving it as-is for local development.

+The default config assumes that the database is available on localhost, port 5432, with username=postgres and password=password.

 ### Database